MrWolfZ/Conqueror/recipes/cqs/advanced/calling-http/README.md

 The client application, from which are going to call the command and query, is a command line application (but everything would work exactly the same if, for example, the client would be a microservice calling commands and queries from another microservice).
 We've already prepared the core application logic in the client's [Program.cs](Conqueror.Recipes.CQS.Advanced.CallingHttp.Client/Program.cs) to be ready for calling the server.

-After we're done implemeting the client, we will be able to use it like this:
+After we're done implementing the client, we will be able to use it like this:

 ```txt
 > cd Conqueror.Recipes.CQS.Advanced.CallingHttp.Client